simonespa/machine-learning-playground/docs/performance_measures.md

 $$precision = \frac{TP}{TP + FP}$$

 A trivial way to have perfect precision is to make one single positive prediction and ensure it is correct (precision = 1/1 = 100%).
 This would not be very useful since the classifier would ignore all but one positive instance.
-So precision is typically used along with another metric named recall, also called sensitivity or true positive rate (TPR): this is the ratio of positive instances that are correctly detected by the classifier.
+So precision is typically used along with another metric named **recall**, also called **sensitivity** or **true positive rate (TPR)**. this is the ratio of positive instances that are correctly detected by the classifier.

 $$recall = \frac{TP}{TP + FN}$$